Isle of Wight Guru

 Day 2 - Yarmouth to Brighstone (14 miles)

 This is probably my favourite section of the Isle of Wight as it is largely 'unspoilt' by which I mean that your peace and quiet won't be broken by clanging amusement arcades.
-Well, that's not quite true - the section around Alum Bay and The Needles is full of such things, but the walk from the Needles towards Brook and Brighstone is gorgeous with really nice high cliffs looking down on sandy beaches.
+Well, that's not quite true - the section around Alum Bay and The Needles is full of such things, but the walk from the Needles towards Brook and Brighstone is gorgeous with really nice high cliffs looking down on sandy beaches (read our blog).

 It's a very rural area, so there isn't a great deal of choice of places to stay or eat, and there's zero nightlife.
 You'll find a pub inland a little bit at Brighstone but the choice is limited.

-Take a look at some of the campsites in the West Wight.
-There's also this Airbnb very close to the coastal path or The Three Bishops
+Take a look at some of the campsites in the West Wight or stay at The Three Bishops in Brighstone.

 Download the official PDF route from Visit Isle of Wight